 This is probably one of the most important things for you to know.
 Many beneficiaries later on in life tell me they wish someone had explained what I am about to tell you to them, when they turned 65.

-It’s about the Late Enrollment Penalties charged for not signing up for Parts B & D when you were suppose to.
+This topic is all about the Late Enrollment Penalties charged Medicare beneficiaries for not signing up for Parts “B” & “D” in a timely fashion.

-- Late Enrollment Penalty for Not Enrolling in Part B – The moment of eligibility for Part A and/or Part B begins a clock.
-If at the end of 63 days from that point, if you are not signed up for Part B and you have no other “Credible Coverage”, you begin running up a late-enrollment penalty that you will pay for the rest of your life.
+- Late-Enrollment Penalty for Not Enrolling in Part “B” – The moment of eligibility for Part “A” and/or Part “B” begins a clock.
+If at the end of 63 days from that point, if you are not signed up for Part “B” and you have held no other “Credible Coverage”, you begin running up a late-enrollment penalty that you will pay for the rest of your life.
 That penalty is calculated as a 10% cost, added to your other Medicare Costs multiplied by each 12-month period that you did not have Part “B” and you should have.
 For instance, if you became eligible for Part “B” and waited for three years or 36 months to sign up, and had no other “credible coverage” during that time, your late enrollment penalty would be 30% of the cost of Medicare Part “B” (currently $134.90/month) or $40.47 per month.
 You would pay that penalty for the rest of your life.
 Keep in mind that it is up to CMS and Social Security to actually calculate your late enrollment penalty.
 For more information on the late-enrollment penalty go HERE!

 - Getting Started with Medicare